OpenPIV/openpiv-python/README.md

 # OpenPIV

-OpenPIV consists in a python module for scripting and executing the analysis of a set of PIV image pairs.
+OpenPIV consists in a Python and Cython modules for scripting and executing the analysis of a set of PIV image pairs.
 In addition, a Qt graphical user interface is in development, to ease the use for those users who don't have python skills.